Before you commission photography

 Choosing a photographer and organising payment

 Legally, you must use one of our approved photographers, unless the photographs are being taken outside the UK.
 Our suppliers were selected through a rigorous process and in line with University purchasing policies.
-Our Photographers pricing information is available here.
+Read our Photographers pricing information (Word document download).

 Your next steps depend on how much the photography will cost: